 The complaint alleges that the Recipient's website is not in compliance with Section 504 and Title II because it is inaccessible to individuals with vision disabilities, print disabilities, physical impairments, and hearing impairments.
-The Complainant used website accessibility checkers (PowerMapper and WAVE) and reported to OCR that certain of the Recipient's web pages, including the Recipient's home page, have accessibility issues for individuals with disabilities.
-She then provided OCR with a list of errors copied and pasted from the website accessibility checker that she used.
+The Complainant used a website accessibility checker (AChecker) and reported to OCR that the Recipient's home page has accessibility issues for individuals with disabilities.
+She then provided OCR with a copy of the website accessibility checker report that she generated.